PumpkinDB/PumpkinDB/README.md

 ## What is PumpkinDB?

 PumpkinDB is essentially a database programming environment, largely inspired by core ideas behind [MUMPS](https://en.wikipedia.org/wiki/MUMPS).
 Instead of M, it has a Forth-inspired stack-based language, PumpkinScript.
-Instead of hierarchical keys, it has a flat key namespace and doesn't allow overriding values once they are said.
+Instead of hierarchical keys, it has a flat key namespace and doesn't allow overriding values once they are set.
 Core motivation for immutability was that with the cost of storage declining, erasing data is effectively a strategical mistake.

 While not intended for general purpose programming, it's main objective is to facilitate building specialized application-specific and generic databases with a particular focus on immutability and processing data as close to storage as possible, incurring as little communication penalty as possible.